google/tensorstore/docs/installation.rst

 The simplest and fastest way to start using TensorStore is to install a PyPI package and use the TensorStore `Python API<python-api>` bindings.
-TensorStore requires Python 3.10 or later (Python 2 is not supported).
+TensorStore requires Python 3.11 or later.

 The Python bindings can be installed directly from the `tensorstore PyPI package
 <https://pypi.org/project/tensorstore/>`_ using `pip